HotswapProjects/HotswapAgent/HotswapAgent/README.md

 be always aware of the classloader currently in use (provided plugins contain javadoc with information for which classloader is each class targeted).
 The main @Plugin class itself always run in the agent classloader.
 Typically you will use commands (e.g. ReflectionCommand) to run a method on a class in application classloader.
 Than it can safely access all framework classes.
+Note that the agent classes (e.g. PluginManager) must NOT be in the application classloader.

 * The framework / your application classloader is in the code referred as "app classloader".
 * The startup / agent / main / container classloader is in the code referred as "main classloader" or "agent classloader".